uu-his/Methods/README.md

 ### Week 7

 #### Lab session
-* co-ocurrence analysis in R
+* co-ocurrence analysis
-* tf-idf analysis in R
+* tf-idf analysis

 #### Tutorial: evaluating research
 In this tutorial we will discuss how to assess the credibility of research using quantitative methods.
 Some of the literature is somewhat technical, but we will try to distill the core insights in the tutorial.